dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 ---
 title: Add .NET Aspire to an existing .NET app
-description: Learn how to add .NET Aspire components, orchestration, and tooling to a microservices app that already exists. ms.date: 05/17/2024 ms.topic: how-to
+description: Learn how to add .NET Aspire components, orchestration, and tooling to a microservices app that already exists. ms.date: 05/28/2024 ms.topic: how-to
+zone_pivot_groups: dev-environment
 ---

 # Tutorial: Add .NET Aspire to an existing .NET app

-If you have already created a microservices .NET web app, you can use Visual Studio to add .NET Aspire to it and get all the features and benefits available to those who enabled .NET Aspire when they selected **File** > **New** > **Project** and chose **Enlist in Aspire orchestration**.
+If you have already created a microservices .NET web app, you can add .NET Aspire to it and get all the features and benefits available to those who enabled .NET Aspire.
 In this article, you'll add .NET Aspire orchestration to a simple, pre-existing .NET 8 project.
 You'll learn how to:

 > [!div class="checklist"]
 >